 Other Things to do Around the Grand Canyon

-When planning for what do you at the Grand Canyon in one day, consider additional time for some area highlights near the park.
+When planning what to do at the Grand Canyon in one day, consider additional time for some area highlights near the park.

-A highly rated, and often recommended, wildlife park in Williams AZ.
-The drive-thru park is fun for the kids and might be just what everyone needs after spending a full day walking around the national park.
+A highly rated and often recommended wildlife park in Williams, AZ.
+The drive-thru park is fun for the kids and might be just what everyone needs after spending a day walking around the national park.

 Historic Route 66

 Downtown Williams is also the home of a section of Historic Route 66.
-Visit the shops, restaurants, and historic sights along Route 66.
+Visit the shops, restaurants, and historical sights along Route 66.
 The Route 66 Zipline is also right downtown.

 Flintstones Bedrock City